FamilySearch/familysearch-javascript-sdk/README.md

 Grunt also generates documentation for the project.
 Nearly a third of the code consists of comments that is turned into online documentation.
 Please comment your changes.

-Please create editable examples for your changes on jsFiddle.net.

-In the future we might use Facebook's Huxley project to create end-to-end (integration) tests from the examples on jsFiddle, so they will serve two purposes simultaneously: as human-readable examples and as end-to-end tests.
-(There is a proof-of-concept in the huxley directory.)

 When choosing what to work on, you may pick an existing issue to implement or create a new issue.
 We suggest that you describe what you plan to implement in order to get feedback prior to implementation and